web-servers/tomcat-embedded-quickstarts/tomcat-vault-example/README.md

 # Introduction

-This project utilizes Red Hat's JWS distribution of the Apache Tomcat 8.0.36 artifacts with tomcat-vault 1.1.3.Final.
-It also assumes that [PR 29](https://github.com/picketbox/tomcat-vault/pull/29) will be accepted, otherwise it won't work :X
+This project utilizes Tomcat 8.5.23 with tomcat-vault 1.1.3.Final (actually 1.1.4.Final once it's released).

+**Note:** As the versions above don't exist, this quickstart doesn't work at the moment.
+Once the versions above are released, then it'll work (I tested with dev distributions).

 # Prerequisites